-I recommend women in my medical practice detox if they are experiencing acne, hormonal headaches, symptoms of estrogen dominance, have a thyroid condition, struggle with adrenal dysfunction or other signs of a hormone imbalance.
+If you are experiencing acne, hormonal headaches, symptoms of estrogen dominance, have a thyroid condition, struggle with adrenal dysfunction or other signs of a hormone imbalance you may need a holistic detox to help balance your hormones.
+It can also be helpful to support your entire detox system months before trying to become pregnant.

 How do you know if you’re in need of a hormone focused detox?